 - Proof coin mintages were usually less than 100 coins and averaged less than 60 coins per year.

-Market factors affecting the value of Liberty double eagle gold coins depends upon the grade of the coin.
+Market factors affecting the value of Liberty double eagle gold coins mostly depends upon the grade of the coin.
 The value of common well circulated coins will never fall below the bullion value of the coin.
 At approximately one full troy ounce of gold, this can be a major contributing factor in the coin's value.
 Most average uncirculated coins (MS-63) from the 1800s sell for significantly more than the coin's bullion value.
 However, common date coins from the Philadelphia mint of the 1900s sell for a minimum premium over the coin's bullion value.

 Investing in Liberty Double Eagles